 The New Keung Kee BBQ Shop

-OK, I have to be honest here, this is not the whole of Shanghai Street.
-This is just one shop on Shanghai Street and the street scenes surrounding it.
+OK, I have to be honest here, this post is not about the whole of Shanghai Street.
+This is just one shop on Shanghai Street and the street scenes surrounding this particular shop.

 And, I also have to own up to the fact that, this shop houses one of my “go to” eateries in Hong Kong.
 This is where I go to get into one of my favourite dishes – 叉雞胸飯.

 Now, how am I supposed to translate that?
-As I speak it, it sounds something like, “cha gaai hung faan”.
-Meaning – as you see it on the plate – it consists of some chopped up BBQ pork, some cut up steamed chicken breast and all this over a pile of rice souped over with some gravy or “jup”.
-Now, you see, Cantonese is such a wonderfully efficient language – no if’s, but’s and what’s – just four words to get your order.
+As I speak it, it sounds something like, “cha gai hung faan”.
+Meaning – as you see it on the plate – it consists of some chopped up BBQ pork, some cut up steamed chicken breast and all of this over a pile of rice and souped over with some gravy or “jup”.
+Now, you see, Cantonese is such a wonderfully efficient language – no if’s, but’s and what’s – just four characters – or four words as I speak it – to get your order.
 Have to love it.

 OK, I’m getting a touch carried away here.
 Let’s get back to the shop, the pictures and Shanghai Street.